Codepoints/awesome-codepoints/README.md

 * [U+2060](https://codepoints.net/U+2060) WORD JOINER - the same as
     U+00A0, but completely invisible.
 Good for writing `@font-face` on Twitter.

-For better comparison of which code point has which effect, consult this handy
+For better comparison of which code point has which effect, consult this
 table:

                | U+00A0 | U+00AD | U+200B | U+200D | U+2060